-Renée is President of the New York State Council on Divorce Mediation (NYSCDM) and is an accredited member of the State Council; an organization dedicated to providing professional mediation services to the public and offering quality continuing education to its members.
+Renée is a past President of the New York State Council on Divorce Mediation (NYSCDM) and is an Accredited Member of the State Council; an organization dedicated to providing professional mediation services to the public and offering quality continuing education to its members.
 She received her training in Divorce and Family Mediation from the Center for Mediation and Training in New York City.
-She is also certified by the Center for Dispute Settlement and the Unified Court System to mediate court-referred cases.
-She is the former President of the Rochester Association of Family Mediators and a member of the Academy of Professional Family Mediators.
-Renee is also involved with and trained in Restorative Justice Initiatives.
+She was also certified by the Center for Dispute Settlement and the Unified Court System to mediate court-referred cases.
+She is the President of the Rochester Association of Family Mediators.
+Renee is active in continuing education and is a trainer herself.
+She is a leader in the mediation community.

 Renée has been trained as a collaborative facilitator to work as a neutral with couples who decide to use the Collaborative Law Process for their separation/divorce.
 She serves on the Board of Directors for CLARA, the Collaborative Law Association of the Rochester Area, is currently the Vice President and chairs the Education Committee.
 She is also a member of the IACP, International Association of Collaborative Professionals.

-She earned her Master’s Degree in Counseling and Administration from Syracuse University and her bachelor’s degree in Psychology from Skidmore College.
+Renée earned her Master’s Degree in Counseling and Administration from Syracuse University and her bachelor’s degree in Psychology from Skidmore College.
 She received her mediation training in 2009; her Accreditation in mediation in 2013; and completed her collaborative training in 2014.